Identifying optimal cycles in quantum thermal machines with reinforcement-learning

 \section{Methods}

-\paragraph{Physical model.} As discussed in the main text, we assume that the state evolves according to the Markovian master Eq.~(\ref{eq:lindblad}), which can be derived, also for non-adiabatic drivings \cite{yamaguchi2017}, in the weak system-bath coupling regime performing the usual Born-Markov and secular approximation \cite{gorini1976,lindblad1976,breuer2002} and neglecting the Lamb-shift contribution.
+\paragraph*{Physical model.} As discussed in the main text, we assume that the state evolves according to the Markovian master Eq.~(\ref{eq:lindblad}), which can be derived, also for non-adiabatic drivings \cite{yamaguchi2017}, in the weak system-bath coupling regime performing the usual Born-Markov and secular approximation \cite{gorini1976,lindblad1976,breuer2002} and neglecting the Lamb-shift contribution.
 We notice that since the RL agent produces piece-wise constant protocols, we are not impacted by possible inaccuracies of the master equation subject to fast parameter driving \cite{dann2018}, provided that $\Delta t$ is not smaller than the bath timescale.
-Indeed, as in Ref.~\cite{pekola2019}, we exactly solve the dynamics of the system during the discontinuities in $\vec{u}$ adopting the sudden approximation of quantum mechanics, and then we evolve the state with the master equation only during the constant part of the cycle.
 Without loss of generality, the dissipators can be expressed as \cite{lindblad1976,breuer2002}

-where $\lambda_\alpha[d(t)] \in \{0,1\}$ are functions that determine which bath is coupled the QS, $\hat{A}^{(\alpha)}_{k,\vec{u}(t)}$ are the Lindblad operators, and $\gamma^{(\alpha)}_{k,\vec{u}(t)}$ are the corresponding rates.
+where $\lambda_\alpha[d(t)] \in \{0,1\}$ are functions that determine which bath is coupled the QS, $\hat{A}^{(\alpha)}_{k,\mathbf{u}(t)}$ are the Lindblad operators, and $\gamma^{(\alpha)}_{k,\mathbf{u}(t)}$ are the corresponding rates.
 In particular, $\lambda_\mathrm{H}(\mathrm{Hot}) = 1$, $\lambda_\mathrm{C}(\mathrm{Hot})=0$, while $\lambda_\mathrm{H}(\mathrm{Cold}) = 0$, $\lambda_\mathrm{C}(\mathrm{Cold})=1$, and $\lambda_\mathrm{H}(\mathrm{None})=\lambda_\mathrm{C}(\mathrm{None}) = 0$.
-Notice that both the Lindblad operators and the rates can depend on time through the value of the control $\vec{u}(t)$.
-Their explicit form depends on the details of the system, i.e. on the Hamiltonian describing the dynamics of the \textit{overall system} including the bath and the system-bath interaction.
-Below, we provide the explicit form of $\hat{A}^{(\alpha)}_{k,\vec{u}(t)}$ and $\gamma^{(\alpha)}_{k,\vec{u}(t)}$ used to model the three setups considered in the manuscript.
+Notice that both the Lindblad operators and the rates can depend on time through the value of the control $\mathbf{u}(t)$.
+Their explicit form depends on the details of the system, i.e. on the Hamiltonian describing the dynamics of the overall system including the bath and the system-bath interaction.
+Below, we provide the explicit form of $\hat{A}^{(\alpha)}_{k,\mathbf{u}(t)}$ and $\gamma^{(\alpha)}_{k,\mathbf{u}(t)}$ used to model the three setups considered in the manuscript.
 We adopt the standard approach to compute the instantaneous power and heat currents \cite{alicki1979}